Bug report #19709

 3. The field types were changed: the fid is now a real (instead of qlonglong), and the other field is now a qlonglong (instead of int)

-#1 Updated by Giovanni Manghi almost 2 years ago
+#1 Updated by Giovanni Manghi about 2 years ago

 - Crashes QGIS or corrupts data changed from Yes to No